If you're a professional seeking a career in Singapore, you couldn't have picked a better place to find a job.

 Identifying the necessary skills for your industry or the skills that are currently in demand is a great way to jumpstart your career in Singapore.

 Take a look at job postings in your field to explore what are the most trending skills in demand.
 Specialist recruitment sites are a superb way to gain better insight.
-For example, the Robert Half Salary Guide notes business analytics skills as currently in demand for professionals in Singapore’s banking and financial sector.
+For a more deeper insight, consult the Robert Half Salary Guide which offers detailed insight into the current hiring market in Singapore, including top positions on offer and top skills in demand.

 After identifying the necessary skills, there are two approaches you can take: If you already possess these skills, review your resume to make sure you have highlighted these specialties (including updating your LinkedIn profile) to catch the attention of potential employers.
 If you don’t have these skills, make an effort to build up those areas to position yourself more competitively among your peers.